-People who know me personally know there is little to no range in the music I listen too.
-I’m not eclectic and can’t tell you what Katy Perry or John Legend’s last song was.
-But if you want to debate the merits of 2 Chainz last album, discuss the progression of southern rap from T.I. to Lil Yacthy, or talk through the latest 21 Savage and Cardi B collaboration, I’m your man.
+People who know me personally understand there is little to no range in the music I listen to.
+I’m not eclectic and can’t tell you what Katy Perry or John Legend’s last songs were, but if you want to debate the merits of 2 Chainz’ last album, discuss the progression of southern rap from T.I. to Lil Yacthy, or talk through the latest 21 Savage and Cardi B collaboration, I’m your man.
 I listen almost exclusively to trap music (rap … not electronic).

 I find a lot of financial motivation in music from the trap and have written about it before.
-While many may argue that most money references are about spending money on frivolous things, one of the worst things you can do with your money, that’s only the surface level.
-At the core, there are stories of struggling against odds, a focus on the transformative power of money, and a strong spirit of “gettin it” aka a hustler’s mentality.
+While many may argue that most money references are about spending cash on frivolous things-one of the worst things you can do with your money-that’s only the surface level.
+At the core, there are stories of struggling against odds, a focus on the transformative power of money, and a strong spirit of “gettin it”, a.k.a. a hustler’s mentality.

-Every once in awhile you get a rapper willing to be more explicit and let the world know that getting money isn’t just about cars, chains, and shoes.
+Every once in awhile you get a rapper willing to be more direct and detailed about letting the world know that getting money isn’t just about cars, chains, and shoes.
 They are using the platform to teach the importance of financial literacy and personal finances to the masses.

 When it comes to financially literate rappers, it’s hard to match Dee-1.
-The first single I came across, “Sallie Mae Back” is a ballad dedicated to paying back student loans.
+The first single I came across, “Sallie Mae Back”, is a ballad dedicated to paying back student loans.
 When Dee-1 signed his first record deal, instead of a Bugatti … he paid off his student loans.
-Fast forward a few years, and he’s doing a tour with Sallie Mae focused on promoting college planning and giving out scholarships along the way, after signing a partnership with PwC to
+Fast forward a few years, and he’s doing a tour with Sallie Mae focused on promoting college planning and giving out scholarships along the way, after signing a partnership with PwC on a financial literacy campaign.

-And while most don’t have Dee-1’s commitment to financial literacy, there are snippets found throughout many songs.
+While most don’t have Dee-1’s commitment to financial literacy, there are snippets found throughout many other artist’s songs.
 Lil Dicky teamed up with Fetty Wap and Rich Homie Quan to talk about saving money.
 The music video reinforces the song’s pro-saving message by aiming to spend no money on the entire shoot.
 There’s even a documentary showing his hustle to get a video done on $0.

 But the rapper who truly surprised me with his love of financial freedom was 21 Savage.